 Love After Bereavement: Children and Your New Partner

-Every situation is different and demands a unique decision, the age of the children being fundamental.
+Every situation, however, is different and demands a unique decision, the age of the children being fundamental.
 A mature son or daughter, who is also in a loving relationship, may be able to relate empathetically and actively encourage you to seek happiness with someone else.

 A younger child may be confused and think the new person in your life is going to steal you away.
 They may also think you’re trying to replace their mother/father.
-Explaining this is not the case is an important step and must be done in a way that helps them fully understand the situation.
-If you let them know there are times when you miss having someone to go to dinner with, or other adult outings, it might help them to accept the situation.
+Explaining that this is not the case is an important step and must be done in a way that helps them to fully understand the situation.
+Letting them know there are times when you miss having someone to go to dinner with, or other adult outings, it might help them to accept the situation.

-If you ensure, every step of the way, that no one will ever replace their mother/father, they will hopefully begin to come to terms with the idea of someone new in your life and in theirs.
+If you ensure, every step of the way, that no one will ever replace their mother/father, and that they will always come first, hopefully they will begin to come to terms with the idea of someone new in your life and in theirs.

-If your new partner also has children, it may be that all of the children are more interested in assessing each other rather than the new partner.
-Arranging a meeting when you can get together as two families might help younger children to understand they’re not alone in this situation.
+If the new man or woman in your life also has children, it may be that the children are more interested in assessing each other rather than the new partner.
+Arranging a meeting when you can get together as two families, might help younger children to understand they’re not alone in this situation.
 Arranging some sort of treat like a meal out to a favorite restaurant, or an outing providing a useful distraction like bowling, for example, will help them to think of the new family in a positive way.